Preventative Dental Care Whittier, CA

 Visit the Dentist Regularly

 Dental cleanings and exams allow dentists to identify problems and address them early.
 For many people, visits are recommended about twice a year.
-However, the American Dental Association recommends that visit frequency be determined by a dentist based on current oral health, risk factors, and medical history.
+However, visit frequency should be determined by a dentist based on current oral health, risk factors, and medical history.

 Personalized care matters because not every patient has the same needs.
 Someone with a higher risk for decay, gum disease, or other complications may benefit from more frequent visits.
 Someone at lower risk may do well with a more standard schedule.
 A general dentist can help determine which visit pattern makes the most sense for your needs.